huaxumeng520/bootleg/README.md

 * Designed for Raspberry Pi 4b 8GB
   * Great cooling and OC/overvolt is required (>=2.0GHz)
   * Sata SSD over USB3.0 as boot device is required
-  * Minimum goal is for native games to run at 1080p30 or 720p60 (might be difficult to reach but we will try)
+  * Minimum goal is for native games to run at 1080p30 or 720p60 (vkQuake3 testing shows we have plenty of headroom already!)
   * All official titles will use this as a target specification.
 * Additionally supports any x86_64 system with dedicated NVidia/AMD graphics
 * Built on a custom Linux distribution (without a preinstalled xorg/X11 stack)